 Head is a main influencing factor on the pump selection process and depends on the following factors:

-• The sum of pressure drops caused by pipe friction resistance, losses due to bends and the resistance of other fittings.
+- The sum of pressure drops is caused by pipe friction resistance, losses due to bends, and the resistance of other fittings.

 10.1.2 Net Positive Suction Head (NPSH)

-NPSH is an international dimension used to calculate the supply conditions.
+NPSH is an international dimension used to calculate supply conditions.
 Fundamentally, in all pumps, the static pressure in the suction socket must be above the vapour pressure of the commodity to be pumped.
-The NPSH of a pump is determined by measurements taken at the delivery side of the pump.
+A pump’s NPSH is determined by measurements taken at the delivery side of the pump.
 It needs to be ensured that the NPSH available in the system is larger than the NPSH required to avoid cavitation.
 This NPSH required (NPSHR) can be read off a pump curve.

 10.1.3 Cavitation

 Cavitation in pumps occurs when bubbles or cavities in the liquid develop in low-pressure areas around the impeller.
-When these bubbles or cavities collapse they cause shockwaves inside the pump which can erode the impeller and other pump components after time.
+When these bubbles or cavities collapse, they cause shockwaves inside the pump, which can eventually erode the impeller and other pump components.

 Cavitation can be prevented through:

-• If possible lowering the temperature of the commodity being pumped.
+- If possible, lower the temperature of the commodity being pumped.

 10.1.4 Pressure Drops